-Air Cooled Models: Use 3/8" O.D. copper tubing to connect cold potable water to the 3/8" male flare fitting at the back of the cabinet.
+Air Cooled Models: Connect a potable, cold water supply to the 3/8" male flare at the back of the cabinet.
 Install a hand valve near the machine to control the water supply.
+3/8" O.D. copper tubing is recommended.